meyer-lab/gc-valent/Manuscript/Text/01_Introduction.md

 - Efforts to engineer gc behavior and/or gc treatments
     - [@ring_mechanistic_2012]
 - Efforts to model behavior of cytokine families
+    - Modeling that doesn't account for trafficking
         - Model of T cell proliferative response to IL-2 and IL-4. [@BURKE199742]
         - High level model of how IL-2 feedback loops regulate T cell populations. [@Feinerman437]
+    - Modeling that accounts for trafficking
+        - Accounting for trafficking allows for more accurate ligand depletion and cell proliferation model in case of IL-2. [@Fallon2000]
+    - Focused on competition for common gamma chain
         - Showed how high IL2Ra abundnaces lowered the IL-2 EC50 but dampened the signaling responses of IL-7 and IL-15.
 Their work was mostly experimental (flow cytometry)  [@Cotarira17]
 - Transition to paper